chop-dbhi/harvest-site/_posts/2014-02-23-custom-controls-in-cilantro.md

 - `ControlCompositeView`
 - `ControlLayout`

 In most cases the `ControlLayout` class should be used to provide the most flexibility for laying all the UI components in the control.
-All controls must be able to do two things, `get` the state of the UI and return a query condition and `set` the state of the UI given a query condition.
+All controls must be able to do two things, `get` the state of the UI to return a query condition and `set` the state of the UI given a query condition.
 The control classes all implement a `get` and `set` method that do nothing by default.

 As mentioned above, the `field` and `concept` ids uniquely identify a query condition and are set by the control itself.
 This is because controls are contained within a `FieldForm` which is contained in a `ConceptForm`.
 This hierarchy corresponds to how fields are associated to concepts in the Harvest data model.
-Since this is case, a control really only needs to worry about the operator and value and thus only needs to implement the `getValue`, `setValue`, `getOperator` and `setOperator` methods (which are used internally by the `get` and `set` methods).
+Since this is the case, a control really only needs to worry about the operator and value and thus only needs to implement the `getValue`, `setValue`, `getOperator` and `setOperator` methods (which are used internally by the `get` and `set` methods).

 Given what we know about the SIFT prediction score, we can first create the template to represent the control.
-As mentioned there are two possible categories the prediction score rated at.
+As mentioned there are two possible categories the prediction score is rated at.

 ```html
 <select>